pchudzik/blog.pchudzik.com/content/post/2017/random-test-data.md

 # The story

 To quickly bootstrap project we used random data generator to produce domain objects - I know it sounds bad.
-At first it looked promising and saved few key strokes, but it didn't took long to fail.
-The problem reveled itself when I introduced to initially stupid simple domain some business logic.
+At first, it looked promising and saved few key strokes, but it didn't take long to fail.
+The problem revealed itself when I introduced to initially stupid simple domain some business logic.
 We had few tests already in place but they were not depending on internal object state, but rather focusing on interactions.
-I created small subcontext for new feature in new package and once I started to integrate my code into existing domain testes started to fail randomly.
+I created a small subcontext for the new feature in the new package and once I started to integrate my code into existing domain tests started to fail randomly.
 I'm not sure what I expected.
-I asked for some randomness didn't I?
+I asked for some randomness, didn't I?

 # The solution

-At first I wanted to exclude some fields from generation process and set values manually and then I realised that's no good because there are a lot of tests and with each one of them I will be forced to break encapsulation (which is dangerously easy in groovy...).
+At first, I wanted to exclude some fields from generation process and set values manually and then I realized that's no good because there are a lot of tests and with each one of them I will be forced to break encapsulation (which is dangerously easy in groovy...).
 Then I decided it is time to fallback to old good object factories.
-With object factories you are sure that initialized instances are valid business objects and with a bit of effort you'll be able to use the same code for tests objects creation, which is big plus.
+With object factories you are sure that initialized instances are valid business objects and with a bit of a effort you'll be able to use the same code for tests objects creation, which is a big plus.

 Consider flowing class (in our production application we had more fields to populate and state which revealed problem):